bubblecup/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/FindDailyPatterns-1.png)

 As expected, we see a clear difference between weekdays and weekends.
-The subject's morning spike occurs later on weekend mornings and is less prominent, appears to be more active during the day on weekends as well as later into the evenings.
+The subject's morning spike occurs later on weekend mornings (presumably sleeping in on the weekends) and is less prominent.
+The subject also appears to be more active during the day on weekends as well as later into the evenings, presumably staying up later on the weekends.